 Schools must develop safety routines and procedures and teachers need to be knowledgeable of the best safety practices.
+Refer to Safety Guidelines for Physical Activity in Manitoba Schools (MPETA et al.), YouthSafe Outdoors Manitoba (Hanna and Hanna), and individual school/division policies related to specific activity choices.
 Teachers responsible for providing a wide variety of challenging movement experiences in physical-activity settings must anticipate hazards and minimize the risks inherent in physical activity.
 Expertise in physical-activity management is essential.